-Project Manager Monica A. Chasten Phone : (215) 656-6683 E-mail: Monica.A.Chasten@usace.army.mil Cold Spring (Cape May) Inlet, Cape May County, NJ
+Monica.A.Chasten@usace.army.mil

-• Project Goals: The purpose of this project is to provide a safe navigation channel for commercial, recreational and US Coast Guard.
+Cold Spring (Cape May) Inlet, Cape May County, NJ

-FY22 funds were used to conduct condition surveys and conduct maintenance dredging in the inlet and harbor channel with the Government Dredge Murden.
-FY23 Bipartisan Infrastructure Law (BIL) funds will be used to dredge the inlet entrance channel with the Dredge Murden and conduct channel surveys with dredging occurring in March 2023 and planned again in June 2023.
+Project Goals: The purpose of this project is to provide a safe navigation channel for commercial, recreational and US Coast Guard.
+FY23 funds were used to conduct condition surveys and conduct maintenance dredging in the inlet and harbor channel with the Government Dredge Murden.
+FY24 Bipartisan Infrastructure Law (BIL) funds will be used to dredge the inlet entrance channel with the Dredge Murden and conduct channel surveys with dredging occurring in February 2024 and planned again in July 2024.
 The funding historically provided for this project proves a good return on investment since minimal funding can be used efficiently to maintain the inlet entrance channel.
 A small, but persistent shoal forms and impedes navigation near the channel centerline at the entrance to the jetties, impacting USCG operations if not maintained.

-FY19 Work Plan funding was used to award a contract for dredging of the Cape May Harbor channel that supports the USCG and large commercial fishing fleet as well confined disposal facility maintenance.
-This maintenance dredging in the harbor channel has been conducted periodically with the most recent contract work conducted in May 2022.
+Funding was also used to award a contract for dredging of a portion of the Cape May Harbor channel that supports the USCG and large commercial fishing fleet as well as maintenance of the confined disposal facility used for dredged sediments.
+Maintenance dredging in the harbor channel is anticipated to be conducted in May 2024.

 The New Jersey Department of Transportation has rebuilt a portion of USACE's "Railroad" confined disposal facility, building some capacity for both USACE and the State of NJ channels under a Real Estate agreement.
-Additional maintenance of the disposal facility by USACE will be conducted in FY23.
+Additional analysis and design by USACE of remaining cells commenced in FY24 with an anticipated contract award in FY25.